Dorset's Weekly Wonders

 Horn Hill tunnel

 Still rather an isolated town, Beaminster was even more isolated before the building of the Horn Hill tunnel almost 200 years ago.
 To the north, in fact, it was almost cut off by the 600-ft Horn Hill.
 There was a road over the hill, but it was precipitously steep.
-A

 John Newth 20 Feb 2026